iGEMIISc/mRNA-Optimization/README.md

 This repository uses **RiboTree-mRNA** to optimize our mRNA sequences.
 However, the files related to RiboTree have been omitted from the repository since the tool is distributed with a license.
+This is work in progress, and results will soon be added.

 ## Some additional things to install